MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-lifecycle-datasets.md

 ## Limitations and considerations

-When using the Power BI service Live Connection, there are a few limitations and considerations to keep in mind.
+When using the Power BI service live connection, there are a few limitations and considerations to keep in mind.

-* Only users with Build permission for a dataset can connect to a published dataset using the Power BI service Live Connection.
+* Only users with Build permission for a dataset can connect to a published dataset using the Power BI service live connection.
 * Free users only see datasets in their My Workspace and in Premium-based workspaces.
 * Since this connection is a live connection, left-navigation and modeling are disabled.
 You can only connect to one dataset in each report.
 This behavior is similar to the behavior when connected to *SQL Server Analysis Services*.
 * Since this connection is a live connection, row-level security (RLS) and other such connection behaviors are enforced, just as they're when connected to SQL Server Analysis Services.